 I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.

-Cannon’s research suggests that one of these reactions – fight or flight – are inherently programmed into our character.
+Cannon’s research suggests that one of these reactions – fight or flight – is inherently programmed into our character.
 So if you are I are by default flight type people, how can we ever expect to be as successful as Jobs?

-Gene Marks, successful entrepreneur, columnist and author of six books, shares Corcoran’s view:
+Gene Marks, successful entrepreneur, columnist, and author of six books, shares Corcoran’s view:

 In life, nothing is as good as it seems and nothing is as bad as it seems.
 It’s all about attitude.
 So if you’re thinking of running a business, you better have the right attitude.
 Because there are a lot of reasons why owning a business can suck, and maybe that’s the reason why most people don’t do it, regardless of the potential earnings.